PTSD isn’t always like the movies

 McCarthy says that because C-PTSD symptoms can persist for years after the trauma and last deep into adulthood, they can be mistaken for inherent personality characteristics or other mental health issues.
 Such symptoms may include an unhealthy relationship with shame, enduring sadness and loneliness, issues with body image and self-worth and/or an ongoing search for, or reliance upon a ‘saviour’.

 “Close friends and family members, including the individuals themselves, may not realise that the challenges they’re experiencing in adulthood actually stem from trauma experienced in childhood or early adulthood,” McCarthy says.
-“At South Pacific, we pay special attention to it because C-PTSD can often lead to addictions or other mental health conditions including depression and anxiety.
+“In our rehab programs at South Pacific, we pay special attention to it because C-PTSD can often lead to addictions or other mental health conditions including depression and anxiety.
 If you don’t treat it directly and just focus on medication or detox, then the driving cause will remain unresolved.”

 Just like PTSD, C-PTSD is treatable, and there is hope for survivors of ongoing trauma.

 “Treatment includes equipping patients with healthier coping strategies and mindfulness techniques to lessen the impact of symptoms, as well as raising their own awareness of how their responses to situations in adulthood may stem from the impact of trauma,” McCarthy says.

 “Compassionate, delicate therapy by a therapist or psychiatrist can also aid in addressing unresolved aspects of trauma,” she says.
 The aim is to help individuals develop healthier relationships, a more balanced approach to their self-worth and increased resilience.

 “It can be a challenging but rewarding process for both therapists and patients – it can be a real journey,” McCarthy says.
 “There’s a reason it’s known as ‘complex’ PTSD.”